romanhaa/Cerebro/README.md

 Download release for your OS, unpack and run.
 Currently, Cerebro is available only for macOS and Windows.

-**Note:** Users of all platforms can alternatively launch the app through the dedicated `cerebroApp` R package.
+Users of all platforms can alternatively launch the app through the dedicated `cerebroApp` R package or `romanhaa/cerebro` Docker container.

+### Alternative 1: `cerebroApp` R package

-All you need is R (version 3.5.1 or higher).
+Requirements: R (version 3.5.1 or higher)

 A convenient IDE would be RStudio.
 Make sure to install `cerebroApp` using `BiocManager::install()` to get the most recent version of dependencies on Bioconductor.